 Water in India

-The Indian Monsoon
+The Indian monsoon

 |India receives most of its rainfall during the months of July, August and September.
-The monsoon starts in the south and travels northwards often giving very heavy rainfall on the east side of the country causing severe flooding and loss of life.
-By the time the monsoon rains reach Rajasthan in north west India in normal years the quantity of rain has rapidly diminished.
-In most years between 100 and 500mm of rain falls in Rajasthan, but in some years the western desert areas receive practically no rain and occasionally, such as in 2006, severe storms which caused flooding and loss of lives and homes.|
+The monsoon starts in the south and travels northwards, often giving very heavy rainfall on the east side of the country causing severe flooding and loss of life.
+By the time the monsoon rains reach Rajasthan in north-west India the amount of water that falls has usually drastically diminished.
+In most years, between 100 and 500mm of rain falls in Rajasthan, but in some years the western desert areas receive practically no rain.
+Occasionally, as in 2006, severe storms caused flooding and loss of lives and homes.|

 |There are many traditional ways to conserve and store water in arid areas such as Rajasthan.
-Unfortunately with the promise in the future of piped water, traditional ancient structures such as step wells have not been maintained and the techniques are gradually being forgotten.
-In Rajasthan there is the additional problem that ground water is contaminated with naturally occurring minerals such as salt and fluoride.
-Rain water harvesting is aimed at capturing the cleanest source of water – from rain, capturing it behind small dams so that it sinks into the ground for crops to be grown over an extended period, and filling village ponds (naadis) and underground storage tanks (beries and taankas) for domestic and animal use.
-Wells for India supports a range of water harvesting techniques throughout Rajasthan often bringing a secure water supply where previously there was none, and allowing the poorest people to manage their own water supplies in a sustainable manner.
+Sadly, with the promise of piped water, traditional ancient structures such as step wells have not been maintained and the techniques are gradually being forgotten.
+In Rajasthan there is the additional problem that groundwater is heavily contaminated with naturally occurring minerals such as salt and fluoride.
+Rainwater harvesting collects the cleanest, most renewable source of water – rain - capturing it behind small dams so that it sinks into the ground for crops to be grown over an extended period, and filling surface water ponds and reservoirs and underground storage tanks for domestic and animal use.
+Wells for India supports a range of water harvesting techniques throughout Rajasthan, often bringing a secure water supply where previously there was none, and enabling the poorest people to manage their own water supplies in a sustainable way.|